(Bombus lapidarius)

 It can be found anywhere there are flowers to feed on.
-As with other bees, the queen emerges from hibernation in spring and starts a hive by laying eggs that hatch into workers, these workers tend the young and hive.
+As with other bees, the queen emerges from hibernation in spring and starts a hive by laying eggs that hatch into workers.
+These workers tend the young and the hive.

 Males emerge later and mate with new females who are prospective queens.
 Both the males and the old queen die in the autumn, but the new queens hibernate through the winter to emerge in the spring to start a new hive.